 Those words might sound terrifying for anyone who survived the ‘80s, but stay calm – the new generation of perms could persuade you to join the curl world

-30 years is a long time for a style to suffer for crimes it committed back in the ’80s.
+40 years is a long time for a style to suffer for crimes it committed back in the ’80s.
 Yes, there were some unfortunate moments – footballer Kevin Keegan springs to mind, shudder – but Cher, Julia Roberts, Jennifer Beals and even Justin Timberlake proved that a perm can be cool and certainly no barrier to global megastar status.

-The trick is to forget everything you already knew about perms.
-The new Maxi Perm (pictured above) – wound on long rubber rods rather than perm rollers and delivering full-on, unapologetically big and lively curls like Carrie Bradshaw in the first series of Sex and the City – looks great with a simple, longer shape and needs no mousse to style it.
-Oils and creams help the hair feel softer and look more believable.
+The Hershesons Maxi Perm (pictured above) is the perfect option for the fashion conscious.
+Wound on long rubber rods rather than traditional perm rollers, it delivers full-on, unapologetically big and lively curls like Carrie Bradshaw in the first series of Sex and the City.
+It looks great with a simple, longer shape and no mousse is needed for styling.
+Oils and creams will help the hair feel softer and look more believable.

-“I’ve had so many requests for perms and volumising services recently – around four a day,” admits Karine.
+“I’ve had so many requests for perms and volumising services – around four a day,” admits Karine.
 “However, the perm is much softer and gentler now; I think the word ‘perm’ brings up connotations of that super curly, old-style perm but technology and taste has moved on.”